-- The student must have received a Perkins Loan for award years 2014-2015 or earlier, and received at least one Perkins Loan disbursement on or before June 30, 2015.
+- The student must have received a Perkins Loan before October 1, 2015.

 - The student must be enrolled at the same institution where the last Perkins Loan was received.
 In other words, in order to receive a Perkins Loan from Empire State College, the student must have received his or her last Perkins Loan disbursement from Empire State College.

 - The student must be enrolled in the same academic program for which the last Perkins Loan disbursement was received.

 - $5,500 for each year of undergraduate study.
 The total that can be outstanding as an undergraduate is $27,500.

 - $8,000 for each year of graduate study.
 The total debt you can have outstanding as a graduate student is $60,000 (including any Perkins Loans borrowed as an undergraduate).